-From an evolutionary perspective, feeling good means a positive correlation between the neural networks that activate (1) a cognitive awareness of strength, vigor, and well-being, (2) an actualization of a physiology of strength, vigor and well-being, and (3) the neural networks associated the emotions of pleasure.
-Biochemistry, both at the molecular level and the neural network level, must sustain the correlations between (1) the cognitive knowing of, (2) the feeling of, and (3) actualization of strength, vigor and well-being.
+From an evolutionary perspective, feeling good means there is a positive correlation between the neural networks that activate (1) a cognitive awareness of strength, vigor, and well-being, (2) an actualization of a physiology of strength, vigor and well-being, and (3) the neural networks associated the emotions of pleasure.
+Biochemistry, both at the molecular level and the neural network level, must sustain the correlations between (1) the cognitive knowing of, (2) the actualization of, and (3) the feeling of strength, vigor and well-being.
 Simply put, if these correlations did not exist in this way a person would have a low probability of survival.

 2.2 Cognitive Imagination and Evolution

 How would a genetic line survive (1) if the body’s need for water did not stimulate the mind’s imagery of obtaining water or (2) if this imagery of obtaining water correlated with negative emotions?
-If the body needs water, this need must correlate with the mental act of imagining water and correlate with positive emotions.
+If the body needs water, this need must correlate with the mental act of imagining water and correlate with positive emotions associated with finding and drinking water.
 That is, there is a correlation between imagining the necessities of life and positive emotions.
 If, instead, there was a correlation such that the imagery of food, water, and shelter brought about negative emotions, then these basics of life would be avoided, leading to an evolutionary dead end.
-So, for the survival of the species, there must be an evolved correlation between (A) the evolved neural networks of the cognitive brain of imagination and (B) the neural networks of the emotional system such that it (C) feels good when (D) the individual’s imagination dwells upon the presence of the food, water, and shelter, which (E) is wanted and desired by the body in order to survive.
+So, for the survival of the species, there must be an evolved correlation between (a) the evolved neural networks of the cognitive brain of imagination and (b) the neural networks of the emotional system such that it (c) feels good when (d) the individual’s imagination dwells upon the presence of the food, water, and shelter, which (e) is wanted and desired by the body in order to survive.

-To succeed, and even thrive, in life comes from bringing a “healthy attitude” to life and its daily, moment to moment decisions, especially with those cognitive choices that are made on what to think, imagine and dwell upon.
-“Healthy attitude” means having the desire and intention to choose cognitive activities (ideas, thoughts, beliefs, concepts, awareness’s, deductions, reasons, dreams, and imaginations) that feel good.
+To succeed, and even thrive, in life comes from bringing a “healthy attitude” to life and its daily, moment to moment decisions, especially with those cognitive choices that are made about what to think, imagine and dwell upon.
+“Healthy attitude” means having the desire and intention to choose cognitive activities (ideas, thoughts, beliefs, concepts, awarenesses, deductions, reasons, dreams, and imaginations) that feel good.
 People who are successful and enjoy life are such because they have made a decision to use emotionally negative cognitive activities as motivation to find, allow, develop, and dwell upon those emotionally cognitive activities that feel better.
-Physical health and well-being are dependent upon cognitively working towards better and better feeling thoughts until feeling good cognitive activities dominate one’s internal conversation.
+Physical health and well-being are dependent upon cognitively working towards better and better feeling thoughts until cognitive activities that feel good dominate one’s internal conversation.
 Mental health and well-being depend upon having the motivation, intention, and ability to cognitively work at emotionally feeling good.
-But, problems occur when a ‘what feels good is good’ attitude doesn’t reflect a self that lives with strength, vigor, adeptness and a compassion for others to realize the same.
+But problems occur when a ‘what feels good is good’ attitude doesn’t reflect a self that lives with strength, vigor, adeptness and a compassion for others to realize the same.

 When factoring in evolution, the emotional perception of physiological and biochemical states of the body become an integral part of the brain’s neural network for maintaining the body’s health, strength and vigor.
 Emotions bring another attribute of awareness to a person’s consciousness as to the nature of his or her cognitive and physical activities.
 For simplicity, emotions can be divided into two areas of awareness: those emotions that feel good and those emotions that feel bad.
 Because of these evolved mind/body/emotion/consciousness correlations, feeling good or feeling bad has a significant meaning as to the biological health of an individual.
 Cognitively activating the physiological neural networks pertaining to strength, vigor, adeptness, and well-being activates an emotional positive neural network.
 The perception of negative emotions is a warning signal that the continuation of such cognitive and physical activities is having a negative impact on the physical health and genetic survival of the individual.

 The simple arguments above are constructed to illustrate how evolution brings about specific relationships between the mind, body, and emotions and consciousness.
 Many more complex scenarios can be developed for the variety of relationships people have with their physical and social environment.
-Also, the element of time and the relativity of strength and vigor are not discussed but can be easily factored in for added layers of complexity.
-And the moral and ethical debate of a ‘feels good is good’ behavior guide has been going on for thousands of years and will continue for thousands more but ultimately it is an individual debate that continues throughout a person’s lifetime of experiences and, hopefully, a lifetime of continual growth and greater understandings.
+Also, the element of time and the relativity of strength and vigor are not discussed but easily can be factored in for added layers of complexity.
+The